transparency-dev/witness-network/docs/proposal.md

 Not supported, the proposal is scoped solely for the *initial discovery that facilitates mutual configuration between logs and witnesses*.
 This ensures that the maintainers are not in a position to disrupt already configured witnessing.

+The maintainers will *NOT* remove logs after adding them to a list, mainly because this simplifies keeping track of how much capacity has been spent.

 ### What is the impact of a bogus list update?